Ailey Trio - 2023 January Tour

 The videos are the "same" except that one uses cuts between the performances where the motion is at a peak, and the other uses separate performances placed sided-by-side in the frame.

 A brief word of explanation, although my intro, which is the same intro for both, will repeat this.
 But you can read the text here faster.

-Ten years before, in the 2013 Trio visit I did a comparison video.
-My intent then (and now) was to show off the dancers.
-Even though looked so natural, as I stated then, that you could think they were freestyling, by putting them directly together, you can see how exactly they maintain the choreography in different performances.
-Despite different times, locations, floors, types of venue and dates, they are good enough that you can edit them together, almost as if there were even more cameras on a single performance - except for costume shifts and backgrounds.
+Ten years before, in the 2013 Trio visit, I did a comparison video.
+My intent then (as now) was to show off the dancers.
+They looked so natural, as I stated then, that you could think they were freestyling.
+They are not.
+By putting them directly together, you can see how precisely they maintain the choreography in across performances.
+Despite different times, different locations, different floors, different types of venue and different dates, they look almost as if the cameras were shooting a single performance - except for costume shifts and backgrounds.

-That takes practice, a lot of practice, rehearsal, not just to get the steps and timing but to look as though you were acting purely on impulse, in the moment, to be fully in character.
+That takes practice, a lot of practice - rehearsal - not just to get the steps and timing but to look as though you were acting purely on impulse, in the moment, fully in character.

-And "notes."
 Along with practice come "notes."
 Notes are the way you hone your performance.
 Good notes are not criticism.
-For example, when I shoot pictures or video of Nicole, in performance she won't let me delete images showing when she may have a foot wrong, or arm or something else.
+For example, when I shoot pictures or video of Nicole in performance she won't let me delete images showing when she may have a foot wrong, or arm or something else.
 She is always evaluating.
 What was good, what needs to change for the next time and so forth.
 Most audiences see the final performance without being aware of the constant effort and focus on nailing down the myriad details in executing choreography.
 I'm just not going to show the "off" pictures.